 Costs & Funding

-We currently have access to NVQ funding for dry liners in Greater Manchester.
+We currently have access to NVQ funding for dry liners in Greater Manchester, Lancashire and Sheffield City Region (includes Barnsley, Rotherham, Doncaster and Sheffield).
 Please contact us so we can check your eligibility for funding.

 If you are ineligible for government support, we offer affordable self-funded assessment payable in two parts – 50% upfront and 50% on completion.

 Please contact us to discuss funding and costs.

 On completion of your Dry Lining NVQ course, you can apply for your Skilled Worker card (blue card).

 If you require a CSCS card while you are working towards your NVQ, you can apply for your temporary Experienced Worker card (red card).

 All CSCS card applicants must first pass the CITB Health, Safety and Environment test (HS&E test).